 How do gimbals compare to other video stabilization methods?

 Gimbals are relatively new technology, only made possible by intelligent software that reacts to motion-detecting sensors.
 It’s only recently that they’ve dropped to a price that is not only cheaper than traditional stabilizing gear, but now there are consumer-grade gimbals that are affordable for YouTubers, amateur filmmakers and those who simply pursue videography as a hobby.

-Not only are they accessible to non-professionals, they are also easier to use, much lighter and potentially provide superior stabilization overall.
-There is no doubt that to achieve the smoothest video on a budget and relative ease, gimbals are currently the way to go.
+Not only are they accessible to non-professionals, but they are also easier to use, much lighter, and potentially provide superior stabilization overall.
+There is no doubt that to achieve the smoothest video on a budget and with relative ease, gimbals are currently the way to go.